 Facing a resume parser is a poor experience for candidates, and it creates a weak pipeline for recruiting teams.
 Resume parsers have their place, but should not be used as the first tool for screening candidates.

-Recruiting chatbots offer a potential solution for AI resume screening
+The Conversational Medium of Recruiting Chatbots offers a potential solution than AI resume screening for post apply screening

-The additional benefit a conversation offers is that you can automatically transition qualified candidates to phone screens and provide feedback to unqualified candidates in real-time.
+The additional benefit a conversational screening format offers is that you can automatically transition qualified candidates to phone screens and provide feedback to unqualified candidates in real-time.

 Using a conversational format instead of resume parsing is the right choice for your time to hire, candidate experience, and data quality.
 However, there’s a lack of understanding in the marketplace about the differences between types of recruiting chatbots as well as the other effects they can have beyond improving your efficiency.